zulip/zulip/help/edit-or-delete-a-message.md

     [view a message's edit history](/help/view-a-messages-edit-history)
     if it is [enabled](/help/disable-message-edit-history) in your organization.

-## Delete a message
+## Delete message content

 Editing a message to delete its content will cause the message to be displayed as **(deleted)**.
 The original sender and timestamp of the message will still be displayed, and the original content of the message is still accessible via Zulip's [edit history](/help/view-a-messages-edit-history) feature.
-This can be the least confusing option for other users.
+This can be the best option for avoiding confusion if other users have already responded to your message.

 {start_tabs}